ClintAtTheBroad/loamstream-strawman/README.md

 the methods `locate()` and `getSamplesFromFile()` are defined in [PipelineStep](https://github.com/ClintAtTheBroad/loamstream-strawman/blob/master/src/main/scala/loamstream/PipelineStep.scala).

-The PipelineStep companion object contains two sets of things: methods that produce Pipelines from various inputs (take a Path, return a Pipeline that produces a set of sample IDs, etc.) and case classes representing the actual steps in a pipeline.
+The `PipelineStep` companion object contains two sets of things: methods that produce `Pipelines` from various inputs (take a `Path`, return a `Pipeline` that produces a set of sample IDs, etc.) and case classes representing the actual steps in a pipeline.

-The Cats library provides some magic to turn a PipelineOp[A] instance into something that can be mapped and flatMapped - that is, [something we can use in a for-comprehension](http://docs.scala-lang.org/tutorials/FAQ/yield.html).
+The Cats library provides some magic to turn a PipelineStep[A] instance into something that can be mapped and flatMapped - that is, [something we can use in a for-comprehension](http://docs.scala-lang.org/tutorials/FAQ/yield.html).

 A longer Pipeline that uses dummy external commands to simulate the pipeline I set up in Docker images for Intel is here: [ExternalCommandPipelineTest](https://github.com/ClintAtTheBroad/loamstream-strawman/blob/master/src/test/scala/loamstream/ExternalCommandPipelineTest.scala) and contains the following pipeline definition: